micmejia/bible-dump/NKJV/Genesis/Gen 13.md

 ###### 1
-Then Abram went up from Egypt, he and his wife and all that he had, and Lot with him, to the [^a]South.
+Then Abram went up from Egypt, he and his wife and all that he had, and Lot with him, to the South.

 ###### 2
 Abram _was_ very rich in livestock, in silver, and in gold.